gabyvlad96/Serverless-workflow-for-stock-prices-movement/README.md

     - Build the React application using `npm build` and upload the files to AWS S3

 ## About
 The application is solely built to put my AWS skills at work and to showcase my cloud knowledge.
 There are many optimizations that could be done to the point where the application can be reduced to a ReactJS application only.
-The point was to make use of as many AWS resources as possible to test my cloud architecture and knowledge while also maintaining close to 0 costs.
+The point was to make use of as many AWS resources as possible to test my cloud architecture knowledge while also maintaining close to 0 costs.